Vignesh-Hariharan/Real-Time-Sentiment-Analysis/README.md

 </div>

-- **Python**: Core programming language for the entire project.
+- **Python**: Programming language for the entire project.
-- **PRAW (Python Reddit API Wrapper)**: Facilitates interaction with the Reddit API.
+- **PRAW**: Python Reddit API Wrapper to interact with the Reddit API.
-- **Streamlit**: Powers the interactive web interface for user interaction and data visualization.
+- **Streamlit**: Framework used to build the interactive web app interface.
-- **TextBlob**: Provides sentiment analysis through natural language processing.
-- **VADER**: Offers sentiment analysis specifically optimized for social media text.
+- **TextBlob & VADER**: Natural language processing libraries for sentiment analysis.
-- **pandas**: Enables efficient data manipulation and analysis.
+- **pandas**: For data manipulation and analysis.
-- **matplotlib**: Creates static data visualizations.
-- **Plotly**: Generates interactive and dynamic charts.
+- **matplotlib & Plotly**: For data visualization, both static and interactive.
-- **python-dotenv**: Manages environment variables for secure credential handling.
+- **python-dotenv**: To manage secure environment variables.
-- **concurrent.futures**: Implements parallel processing for enhanced performance.

 ---